 Are you or your business currently experiencing shareholder disputes?
 Do you need practical, pragmatic and reliable legal advice?
 Then Nash & Co Solicitors can help.

-“Shareholder disputes can be difficult and complex especially where there is no shareholder agreement and when animosity exists between the various parties.
+“Shareholder disputes can be difficult and complex.
+Especially where there is no shareholder agreement, and animosity exists between the various parties.
 Clients are always encouraged to take early advice to minimise the likely effect that such disruption has on you and your business.”

-Minority shareholders can seek relief from the court when they feel their rights have been unfairly prejudiced.
-If the court find the minority shareholder has been prejudiced it will typically order that the minority shareholding is purchased for a fair price by the majority shareholders.
-As a result, often resolution of shareholder disputes is typically in both parties’ best interests.
+Furthermore, minority shareholders can seek relief from the court when they feel the majority shareholders unfairly prejudice their rights.
+If the court finds the minority shareholders treated in an unfairly prejudicial manner, it will typically order that the minority shareholding be purchased fairly.
+As a result, often resolution of shareholder disputes generally is in both parties’ best interests.

 Why choose Nash & Co Solicitors?

 Our team of commercial dispute solicitors and business lawyers have significant experience in advising both majority and minority shareholders.
 Advising both parties is often necessary when minority shareholders feel the majority owners have prejudiced their rights.
 For example, this can include incidents where the majority owners’ decisions diminish shareholders’ value, or otherwise unfairly prejudices minority shareholders.

 With decades of combined legal experience, we have the skills and knowledge to advise companies and individuals (minority or majority shareholders) in the event of shareholder disputes.
 Our experience means we’re well-versed in dealing with shareholders’ competing interests and their often-fractious relationships with each other.
 We will analyse the situation, create a strategy and then implement it.
 We do this by working with you and the other parties to achieve a sensible and practical resolution.
 Many of our cases settle during the solution-seeking process.
 However, if court action is needed, we have the skills required to prosecute and defend your case.